 This program used to be called “Food Stamps” and provides monetary assistance to low-income families so that they can afford nutritious food.
 You can apply through your AAA or local SNAP office.
 Each state has slightly different requirements based upon income, household size and countable resources.
 I have found that most states offer a website where you can learn more about the program and apply online.
 Visit the USDA SNAP website for a list of nationwide office locations and states that offer online applications.

 In addition to programs such as SNAP, local charities and governments offer programs that provide seniors with a nutritious meal (typically lunch) and the opportunity to socialize.
 Transportation may be provided as well.
 Check with your local AAA to see what programs are available in your area.
 Local food banks are another source of assistance for low-income seniors.
 Locate soup kitchens, food pantries and other resources at Feedingamerica.org.

 - Free Hearing Aids

 Buying a new hearing aid can run into the thousands of dollars, so it’s no wonder that seniors are hard pressed to pay for these devices.
-But I have found that there are a few ways to obtain free hearing aids.
-Some will be new, and others may be used, but they will all be free.
+Fortunately, I have found that there are a few ways to obtain free and discounted hearing aids.
+Some programs offer new devices and others provide used ones.